trustoverip/specification-template/README.md

 * [Editor's Copy](https://trustoverip.github.io/specification-template/)

+## Using this template

+Two ways to use the template:
+* The green `Use this template` button in the upper right.
+Then select `Create new repository` or
+* When creating a new repository from the `Repository template` menu select `toip/specification-template`

+After setting up your new repository you will need to configure GitHub pages.

+Under `Settings -> Code and automation -> Pages` ensure the following settings are applied

+* Build and deployment -> Source -> Deploy from a branch
+* Build and deployment -> Branch -> gh-pages
+* Build and deployment -> Branch -> folder -> / (root)

+### Editing locally

+In the root of the repository run `npm install` to install dependencies.

+Run `npm run render` to render the HTML under `docs/index.html` this can then be previewed in your browser.

+Run `npm run edit` to watch for changes and re-render the HTML.

+Be sure to remove references to `specification-template` in favor of your new specification!

 #### Contributing

 All Trust Over IP Foundation Technical Stack Working Group contributions are done so under the following licenses: